Citizens Broadband Radio Service (CBRS)

 Fixed Broadband in Rural America

 The CBRS spectrum is being used for fixed wireless in rural locations that requires broadband connectivity.
 CBRS can fulfill the dire need for access to connectivity for more than 20 million Americans.
 The limited reach of high-speed broadband is exacerbating the divide in prosperity across the U.S. .
 Limiting access to education for school children and business operations in rural communities.
 CBRS will play a critical role in bridging this digital divide.
 The spectrum sharing capabilities of CBRS will create new opportunities.
-Telecom operators offer carrier-grade a fixed wireless service that will improve broadband coverage in rural America.
+Telecom operators offer carrier-grade a fixed wireless service.
+The main benefit would be improving broadband coverage in rural America.

 The CBRS unlicensed spectrum will reduce the barriers to entry new wireless internet service providers.
 Rural local exchange carriers, and electric distributor cooperatives to deploy carrier-grade fixed wireless.
 All this without having to invest in a licensed spectrum.